knpuniversity/oo/knpu/episode3/broken-ship.md

 Create a new php class called `BrokenShip`.
 Of course now make it extend `AbstractShip`.
 Let's pretend like we don't know that there are any abstract methods in the parent class.
 So we won't do anything here except putting in the extends code.
-Head over to `Bootstrap.php` and require our cool new `BrokenShip`.
+Head over to `Bootstrap.php` and require our useless new `BrokenShip`.

 Back in `index.php` for now, let's just add `$brokenShip = new BrokenShip();` and add it to our ships array.
 We can do this because we know that `BrokenShip` extends `AbstractShip`.